dariomaranes/BaSP-A2022-Etapa-1/README.md

 ### Week 01

-On the first week I developed the HTML structure of the site using the best practice.
+On the first week I developed the basic HTML structure of the site using the best practice.
+I used white icons downloaded from the Figma project and due to the problem they will not be displayed in the browser.

 _By Darío Marañes_